-The overarching objective is to direct future quality improvement activities to improve patient related outcomes, to advance clinical care and to improve communication between patients and healthcare professionals.
-The protocol adopts the Guidelines for Inclusion 8 of Patient-Reported Outcomes in Clinical Trials Protocols30 (see online supplemental file).
+The overarching objective is to direct future quality p improvement activities to improve patient related outcomes, to advance clinical care and to improve communication between patients and healthcare professionals.
+The protocol adopts the Guidelines for Inclusion of Patient-Reported Outcomes in Clinical Trials Protocols30 (see online supplemental file).

 A mixed-methods design shall be used, with three phases.
 To develop the final set of 'AusPROM' implementation recommendations, data from phases I, II and III will be combined in an iterative process with phase I extending alongside phases II and III.
-Data from phase I will influence phase II and III, and likewise, data from phase II and III, and likewise, data from phase II and III will influence the latter stages of phase I (figure 1).
+Data from phase I will influence phase II and III, and likewise, data from phase I and III will influence the latter stages of phase I (figure 1).
 Phase I will identify staff barriers and facilitators to nationwide implementation of an ePROM to elective surgery patients using the Delphi technique with health professionals and other hospital staff.
-During 8 this phase, we shall also generate the AusPROM recommendations.
-Because phase I is an iterative process. mendations.
+During this phase, we shall also generate the AusPROM recommendations.
 Because phase I is an iterative process, it will allow the findings to be integrated periodically throughout phases II and III.
-Phase II will use a feasibility design31 to determine OoR-15 PROM acceptability from the perspective of elective surgery patients from four pilot hospitals from 29 healthscope hospitals, selected as a sample of convenience.
-Phase III is the national implementation (29 hospitals).
-Consumer feedback and co-design in embedded throughout the phases.
-This includes a consumer codesigning and coauthoring the project from its concept; patients completing brief acceptability surveys alongside the QoR-15 throughout phase II, in the week prior to surgery, in the week following surgery and 4 weeks postsurgery; as well as a consumer focus group at the end of phase II.
+Phase II will use a feasibility design31 to determine QoR-15 PROM acceptability from the perspective of elective surgery patients from four m.